-Socioeconomic conditions analyses often use information gathered for assessments in other technical areas.
-Similarly, data gathered for the socioeconomic analyses may be useful for other technical areas.
-Therefore, the lead agency should coordinate environmental review among those conducting the different technical analyses.
+Socioeconomic conditions analyses often use information gathered by assuments in other technical areas.
+Similarly, data gathered for the socioeconomic analyses may be useful for outer technical areas.
+Therefore, the lead agency should coordinate environmental review and ig those conducting the different technical analyses.

-In addition, coordination with government agencies may be required when their policies apply to the proposed project.
-These include the New York State Division of Housing and Community Renewal, which administers rent regulations, and the New York State Attorney General's Office, which regulates cooperative and condominium offering plans.
+In addition, coordination with government atendes may be appropriate when their policies apply to the proposed project.
+These include the New York State Division of Housing and Community Renewal, which administers rent regulations, and the New York State Atto pey General's Office, which regulates cooperative and condominium offering plans.